richtolley/reactive-interview-test/README.md

 * Submit the request to the backend using the sign-in endpoint when the user clicks on the submit button

 #### 4.
-* If the registration succeeed and if the 'subscribe' toggle switch is on, subscribe the user to the newsletter
+* If the registration succeeded and if the 'subscribe' toggle switch is on, subscribe the user to the newsletter
 * using the /newsletter endpoint

 #### 5.